 See how BT works to reduce severe asthma attacks

-A safe, clinically proven procedure delivered by the Alair™ System2
+It's a safe, clinically proven procedure delivered by the Alair™ System.2

-Hear patients share the dramatic difference Bronchial Thermoplasty has made in their lives
+patients share the dramatic difference Bronchial Thermoplasty has made in their lives.

 The Alair™ Bronchial Thermoplasty System is indicated for the treatment of severe persistent asthma in patients 18 years and older whose asthma is not well controlled with inhaled corticosteroids and long-acting beta-agonists.